Robert Kelly at the Wilbur Theatre

 And we topped off the meal by splitting the butterscotch bread pudding with a dollop of maple walnut ice cream on top from J.P.
 Licks.
 It was so good with the warm butterscotch melting over the warm bread pudding.
 It created a pool at the bottom of the dish that you could literally scoop with your spoon and the bread pudding actually tasted a bit like French toast.

 I would highly recommend Canary Square if you’re looking for a new restaurant to try out.
 It’s casual, yet has an upscale feel to it, plus it’s a great place to meet up with friends at the bar for drinks and appetizers (with several flat screen TVs on display), or even better for a first date.
 And one of the best things about the restaurant is that it’s reasonably priced with really good service and great food.
 Canary Square is definitely one of my new spots.
 I’ll be back very, very soon.
 You can count on that!

 The Huntington Theatre Company presents the play “Ruined,” the 2009 Winner of the Pulitzer Prize for Drama, now through Feb.
 6 at the Boston University Theatre.

 Tonight, Cafe Tatant, Roxbury’s new supper club at Hibernian Hall features The Fred Woodward Trio at 7:30 p.m.

 It’s the Big Funny Sunday — AFC Championship Comedy Show this Sunday, Jan.
-23 with Corey Manning and Chris Tabb at the Stadium Sports Bar & Grill in South Boston.
+23 with Corey Manning and Chris Tabb at the Stadium Sports Bar and Grill in South Boston.
 Music by Big Chicago DJ Reggie Beas.
 The fun kicks off at 6 p.m.

 Get Konnected! at the ArtBar at the Royal Sonesta Hotel beginning at 6 p.m. this Tuesday, Jan.
 25.